richardmcewan1979/learn-unit-testing-with-java/Readme_setup_maven.md

 build Maven use no archetype or simple etc

 Check the pom.xml includes correct compilation source for Java.
-Should read 11 not 1.7...
+Should read 11 not 1.7 & note added an element to property to encode files in UTF-8 and avoid platform dependency warning when running verify on Maven.

     <properties>
         <maven.compiler.source>11</maven.compiler.source>
         <maven.compiler.target>11</maven.compiler.target>
+        <project.build.sourceEncoding>UTF-8</project.build.sourceEncoding>
     </properties>

 Add dependencies for JUnit5 (note to self I changed version, make sure the engine version agrees).